 So, what inspired the drawing?
 One day, after explaining the concept of RIM to a yet another client with a glazed look in their eye, I grabbed a red magic marker and a piece of paper to show it in simple, visual form.
 Voila – le dessin, le schéma (the drawing, the diagram) you see above!
 The point was to show the range from one extreme to the other; from a 100% template (lower cost, less time) project to a 100% unique (high cost, more time) project.
 And what better way to measure this range of project types, hours, and costs, than with a specialized meter?
 Thus the “RIMETER” was born, and will exist forever, immortalized, in red-and-white…

-Of course, we have our own RIM, and we call it the SolutionMatrix.
-It is largely based on concepts provided in the methodology provided by Navision (later Microsoft Dynamics NAV) software around 1995, which was developed and documented by a team including some ex-IBM’ers.
+Of course, we have our own RIM, and we call it and tag it as #Random2Results which invokes the “random” part of our company name, and takes it to a higher level!
+Our approach is largely based on concepts provided by Navision (later Microsoft Dynamics NAV) software around 1995, which was developed and documented by a team including some ex-IBM’ers.
 Most of our peers in the software consulting and implementation world, especially former, early Navision VAR’s, use the same basic approach.

-We have evolved and refined our own SolutionMatrix RIM since then, based on experience with diverse clients and business models, and by incorporating new ideas and technologies that introduced over time.
+We evolved and refined our own RIM methodology since then, based on experience with diverse clients and business models, and by incorporating new ideas and technologies that introduced over time.
+The core is LISTENING, Solution-Selling, and Relationship-Management.
 Today, everything we do for our clients is infused with a RIM mentality and approach, to maximize project results, and minimize project time/cost.

-And the SolutionMatrix RIM keeps on flowing, even after go-live:
+And the #Random2Results RIM keeps on flowing during support, after go-live:

 You get the idea.
 Contact us if you want to use our RIMETER. 🙂